CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-permit.md

 ## Use case

-You need to access to SD Desktop.
+You need to access SD Desktop.
 You have a permit from a single register.

 ## Solution